-The Company continues to invest in line with the strategy articulated at the time of its IPO, seeking to increase the level of support for those portfolio companies which we have the greatest conviction in.
-During the year, the Company invested £12.2m of additional funding in eight companies (five in the main portfolio totalling £10.7m and three early stage, non-material positions totalling £1.5m).
-The main follow-ons are outlined below.
+The Company continues to invest in line with the strategy In March 2023, the Company completed a €1.0m articulated at the time of its IPO, seeking to increase the (£0.9m) follow-on investment in QuadSAT as part of the company's €6.3m Series A investment round led by IQ level of support for those portfolio companies which Capital.
+QuadSAT will utilise this funding to execute on we have the greatest conviction in.
+During the year, the Company invested £12.2m of additional funding in eight its increasingly strong commercial pipeline.
+QuadSAT companies (five in the main portfolio totalling £10.7m provides satellite operators, antenna manufacturers and three early stage, non-material positions totalling and service providers with a flexible and cost-£1.5m).
+The main follow-ons are outlined below. efficient solution to test and validate the performance of antennas.
+Its drones, equipped with specialised In August 2022, the Company completed a \$3m instruments, collect data efficiently and accurately without the need for manual labour.

-In August 2022, the Company completed a \$3m (£2.5m) follow-on investment in PlanetWatchers, acting as co-lead alongside Creative Ventures as part of PlanetWatchers' Series A investment round.
+(£2.5m) follow-on investment in PlanetWatchers, acting as co-lead alongside Creative Ventures as part of PlanetWatchers' Series A investment round.
 With this round, PlanetWatchers is looking to invest in automation and fuel its commercial growth through expanded sales efforts.
 PlanetWatchers uses synthetic aperture radar data to tell the story of every field, helping crop insurers and farmers to automate data capture and claims validation.